This post contains affiliate links.

 The fillings can be as healthy or unhealthy as you make them.
 In our case, we’ll be using an über healthy blend of oyster mushrooms, pickled red onions, hydrating cucumber, and antioxidant-packed carrots.
 The combo hits the veggie mark and supplies nutrients like Vitamins B5, C, and K, folate, iron, calcium, and magnesium, as well as protein and healthy carbs.

 This recipe is made in two parts: the buns and the filling.
-The bun recipe is a bit more involved as it involves using yeast and letting the dough rise.
-However, it’s easy to follow (even for beginners – you got this!)
+The bun recipe is a bit more involved, however, it’s easy to follow (even for beginners – you got this!).

 Bao Buns

 To begin, cut out 12 squares of parchment paper, about 4×4 inches each.
-Fish some cupcake liners out of your pantry and use those.
+Or, fish some cupcake liners out of your pantry and use those.

 In a large bowl, stir together the water, sugar, and yeast.
 Let sit for 5 minutes until the yeast makes the water frothy.